Aagam-Sancheti/Resume-automation-suite/README.md

 ## Installation

+I'll assume you have crewAI installed. if not download it using instructions from here https://docs.crewai.com/en/installation
 Ensure you have Python >=3.10 <3.13 installed on your system.
 This project uses [UV](https://docs.astral.sh/uv/) for dependency management and package handling, offering a seamless setup and execution experience.

 1. First, if you haven't already, install uv: